facebook/hermes/doc/intl.md

 ### Android 10 and older (SDK < 30)

-- `Intl.NumberFormat`: Scientific notation formatting has issues on some cases such as Infinity (e.g. Expected SameValue(«-∞E0», «-∞») to be true).
+- `Intl.NumberFormat`: Scientific notation formatting has issues on some cases. e.g. `-Infinity` may get formatted as '-∞E0' instead of expected '-∞'.
+Another manifestation of the issues is that the formatToParts may return 4 parts instead of 2.
-- `Intl.NumberFormat`: Compact notation `formatToParts` doesn't identify unit, hence we report unit as 'literal' (Compact short: 987654321: parts[1].type Expected SameValue(«literal», «compact») to be true)
+- `Intl.NumberFormat`: Compact notation `formatToParts` doesn't identify unit, hence we report unit as 'literal'.
+For e.g. the second part of "100ac" gets reported as "literal" instead of "compact"
-- `Intl.NumberFormat`: `formatToParts` function doesn't produce expected result with Scientific/Engineering notation and input Infinity (`-Infinity` - engineering: length Expected SameValue(«4», «2») to be true).

 ### Android 9 and older (SDK < 29)